-- If a person with a hearing impairment is likely to be in one location for a significant period of time, such as at a desk in an office, installation of a reader board in the work area might be useful. - Other notification methods include personal notification devices which can be activated by a building's alarm system, instant email, or phone communications.
+- If an individual who is Deaf or Hard of Hearing is likely to be in one location for a significant period of time, such as at a desk in an office, installation of a reader board in the work area might be useful. - Other notification methods include personal notification devices which can be activated by a building's alarm system, instant email, or phone communications.